tmurakam/python-offline-env/README.md

 Run `generate-installer.sh` to generate the installer on the generator machine.

-For python 3 + venv

     $ ./generate-installer.sh

-For python 2 + virtualenv

-    $ ./generate-installer.sh -2

 Running `generate-installer.sh` will create a temporary virtual environment that can be used to create package (pip, setuptools, and packages described in requirements.txt) are generated under the installer directory.